FDA to "review the latest data" on mifepristone. What could it mean for access to the abortion pill?

 The justices unanimously ruled that the anti-abortion rights doctors and medical associations who brought the lawsuit against the FDA did not have the legal right to do so.
 They did not address whether the FDA acted lawfully when it took a series of steps in 2016 and 2021 that relaxed the rules for mifepristone's use.

-Makary had previously said that he had "no plans to take action on mifepristone," which has been a target of abortion opponents and conservatives who have called on the FDA to reconsider its approval.
+Makary had previously said that he had "no plans to take action on mifepristone."

 In 28 states, there are policies restricting access to mifepristone in some way, according to the Guttmacher Institute, four of which prohibit the mailing of abortion pills to patients.